mariapoveda/wot-ontology/README.md

 - [WoT demos] (https://www.w3.org/WoT/demos/td2ttl/)

 # How We Work
 This document provides a brief overview of the process for developing the [WOT ontology](http://iot.linkeddata.es/def/wot/).
-It contains a minimal amount of technical detail sufficient to explain our approach to ontology development.
+It contains a minimal amount of technical detail sufficient to explain our approach to collaborative ontology development.

 ## Structure of the GitHub repository

-The tool selected to store the ontology is GitHub.
+The sytem selected to store the ontology is GitHub.
 Each module in VICINITY ontology will be stored in a repository.
 We will also have an aggregator repository which integrates all the modules and submodules of VICINITY Ontology.
 Each repository will include:

 An evaluation folder where the evaluation reports of the ontology are stored.